DOVER KENT ARCHIVES

 Wellesley House, Walmer

-Not sure whether this is the same building, but local paper dated 12 January 1929 stated:- Wellesley House, Castle Road, Walmer (which is just off the Dover Road); is now open as an up-to-date nursing home.
+This isn't the same building, but has the connection of being called Wellesley House.
+The local paper dated 12 January 1929 stated:- Wellesley House, Castle Road, Walmer (which is just off the Dover Road); is now open as an up-to-date nursing home.

 The book titled "The Old Pubs of deal and Walmer" states that in the 1861 census there were three pubs together, those being "Bricklayers Arms," the "Cambridge Arms" and the "Wellesley Arms."